ansys/pyansys-geometry/doc/source/user_guide/primitives.rst

 Plane concept
 -------------

-The plane class provides primitive representation of a 2D plane in 3D space.
+The :class:`Plane() <ansys.geometry.core.math.plane>` class provides primitive representation of a 2D plane in 3D space.
 It has an origin and a coordinate system.
-Most methods that create an object is be relative to the current plane.
+Sketched shapes are always defined relative to a plane.
 The default working plane is XY with (0,0) as origin.
-You can create 2D objects in the plane and PyGeometry then convert it to the global coordinate system, so that the 2D feature executes as expected.
+You can create 2D objects in the plane and PyGeometry then converts it to the global coordinate system, so that the 2D feature executes as expected.

 .. code:: python